homan-uppu/writing/2-Essays/Fear equality.md

 And it should be noted that there is also asymmetry for how much each factor contributes to the problem - it's not that each of the points above are equally responsible at any given point in time.
 If I were to pick the most important factor it would be that the team does not consist of great players, because if they were good, they'd be obsessed about increasing their leverage as much as possible, moving as fast as possible, assessing productivity more accurately, and would be paranoid about not letting in average players [^2],

 You might say for the sake of the employees and society, teams shouldn't be obsessed about improving themselves by identifying their internal asymmetries (implying they shouldn't fire low performers).
-But the fact is that teams that don't organize themselves around asymmetry will find it incredibly difficult to compete.
+But the fact is that teams that don't organize themselves around asymmetry will find it incredibly difficult to survive.
+There is no stagnation in a rapidly changing world, there is only accelerated growth, and accelerated death.
+Companies will have no choice but to adapt or perish.

 What that ideal organization looks like is a nuanced topic that I'll cover later - but one thing is certain: it looks quite different from how we've been building companies so far.
 And since asymmetry is growing rapidly, companies that aren't aligned with reality will become irrelevant more quickly than ever before.

 You may also believe that it's probably good to slow down this rate of change to make it easier on employees.
 Whether you realize it or not, by saying this you're also advocating for slower human progress meaning a slower rate of increase in fairness in the world.

-Everything is connected.
+Everything is connected in ways that we may not like, but cannot deny.

 Since asymmetry is indirectly a function of leverage, every time we see a bump in leverage (e.g. a more powerful AI model is released), we will notice massive layoffs, as well as a sharp rise in compensation and demand for top talent.
 Many are already feeling this paradox: the job market seems terrible, yet companies are desperate for great talent and are willing to pay more than ever.
-Asymmetry is manifesting itself.
+Reality is giving us a wake up call.

 ...